MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-web.md

 ---
-title: Use inputs and outputs in Web UI flows | Microsoft Docs
+title: Use inputs and outputs in Selenium IDE flows | Microsoft Docs
-description: Use inputs and outputs in Web UI flows.
+description: Use inputs and outputs in Selenium IDE flows.
 services: ''
 suite: flow
 documentationcenter: na